stefanpejcic/dev.openpanel.com/docs/cli/config.md

 ### dev_mode

-The `dev_mode` option allows Aministrator to both enable verbose logging for API requests and disable minified responses for OpenAdmin and OpenPanel interfaces (HTML, JS, CSS and JSON).
+The `dev_mode` option allows Aministrator to view more verbose information in both OpenPanel and OpenAdmin, as well as their log files.

+- verbose logging for API requests
+- disables minified responses for both interfaces (HTML, JS, CSS and JSON)
+- uses latest CDN for tailwindcss, alpinejs and flowbite

 Default value is Off